Charlotte of Belgium: Life in Italy and Miramare

 Visit of Empress Elisabeth at the Castello di Miramare in 1861, by Cesare Dell'Acqua, 1865.
-Charlotte of Belgium (in pink dress) welcomes Elisabeth while her husband Maximilian and his brother Emperor Franz Joseph I wait on the boat.
+Charlotte (in pink dress) welcomes Elisabeth while her husband Maximilian and his brother Emperor Franz Joseph I wait on the launch of the royal British yacht HMY Victoria and Albert.

 Miramare Castle at the beginning of the 20th century.

 In September 1857, Emperor Franz Joseph I of Austria appointed his brother Maximilian as Viceroy of the Kingdom of Lombardy–Venetia.
 After a short stop in Schönbrunn, where they met the Austrian Imperial family, the newlyweds went to Maximilian's Miramare Castle where they stayed for eight days.
 They then visited Venice and Verona.
 On 6 September 1857, Charlotte and Maximilian made a solemn entry into Milan, where they were warmly welcomed.
 Some newspapers claimed their entry was made to appear ridiculous because of excessively ornate carriages and liveries.
 Leopold, Duke of Brabant, wrote to the Count of Flanders: "All the servants wore halberds!
 In Paris, we talked a lot about this [...].
 If we sin here through too much simplicity, they are blamed for a buffoonish luxury from another time and which nowadays seems too out of place".

 In Italy, the Archducal couple officially resided in Milan, seat of the government of Kingdom of Lombardy–Venetia.
 Sometimes staying at the Royal Palace they also spent time at the more intimate Villa of Monza.
 In his capacity as Viceroy, Maximilian was served by a substantial important court including chamberlains and majordomos.
 Charlotte was surrounded by a grand-mistress, ladies-in-waiting and a large suite.
 Charlotte appears to have enjoyed her time in Venice.
 During Easter of 1858, she and Maximilian journeyed down the Grand Canal aboard a ceremonial gondola.
 Charlotte also visited several charitable institutions and schools.
 Feasts and balls were given in their honour but the local aristocrats were conspicuous with their absences.